How your rates are calculated

-• The rate in the dollar is calculated by dividing the total amount of rates revenue we need to provide essential services and facilities for the year by the total value (CIV) of all rateable properties in Cardinia Shire.
+The rate in the dollar is calculated by dividing the total amount of rates revenue we need to collect for the year by the total value (CIV) of all rateable properties in Cardinia Shire.

 Levy Rate in CIV ($) Description